ilyaflaks/uvi-app/README.md

 # UV Index App
 <img src="uvi-app.png" width=250px/>

-## This app uses API provided by the US EPA to check the UV index at the current time by the ZIP Code
+## This app uses API provided by the US Environmental Protective Agency to check the UV index at the current time by the ZIP Code
-### Will only work for USA ZIP codes.
+### Will only work for US ZIP codes.
 ### Made with React

 #### How to run: